Cancer Prevention Mark Wieland Cancer Prevention Mark Wieland

 Patients with Limited English Proficiency (LEP) have lower rates of cancer screening than their English-proficient counterparts in the United States.
 Local clinic data in Rochester, Minnesota, mirrors the national trends, with wide disparity gaps for cancer screening among patients with LEP.

-The results of this qualitative inquiry, together with available practice administrative data and the results of a literature review, will be used to develop a theory-driven framework to inform future interventions to reduce practice-based cancer screening disparities among patients with LEP.
-This study represents the foundational step toward the overall objective of future work: developing a multi-modal intervention that incorporates patient, provider, health system, and community level contexts to address cancer screening disparities among patients with LEP.
+Findings from this qualitative inquiry, combined with practice administrative data and insights from a literature review, will inform the development of a theory-driven framework to guide future interventions aimed at reducing cancer screening disparities in LEP patients.
+This study represents a foundational step toward the broader goal of designing a multi-modal intervention that integrates patient, provider, health system, and community-level strategies to improve cancer screening access and outcomes among individuals with LEP.

 Funding